What Are Flat Feet?

 How Do I Prevent Flat Feet?

 Although prevention is difficult, routine foot and lower limb stretches can help to strengthen muscles and reduce the risk of damage.
+These include:

 - Calf stretches and calf raises